fbacchella/ovirtcmd/README.md

 ### Wrapper object

-In OvCmd, types, services and writter object are packed together in a simple object with attributes usually taken from the type object and method taken from the service object.
+In oVirtCmd, types, services and writter object are packed together in a simple object with attributes usually taken from the type object and method taken from the service object.
 Some can also provide a few missing helper functions.